caschb/caschb/README.md

 ### Hi, my name is Christian Asch!
-### I'm a BSc in Computer Science from the University of Costa Rica\
+### I'm a BSc in Computer Science from the University of Costa Rica

 ## I'm currently a Master's student and I'm a researcher at the CNCA-CeNAT

+My research topic is in in-situ analysis and visualization applied to seismological simulations

 ## Interests relating to Computer Science and related fields